Wilfred/proper-compiler-hat/LANGUAGE.md

 (open "/tmp/foo") ; 123
 ```

-Opens the path specified for writing.
-Returns the file descriptor.
+Opens the path specified for reading and writing.
+Returns the file
+descriptor.

 ## `write!` function